RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 -  `How do I trace HIP application flow? <#how-do-i-trace-hip-application-flow>`__

--  `Maximum limit of Generic kernel launching parameter <#Maximum-limit-of-generic-kernel-launching-parameter>`__
+-  `Maximum limit of generic kernel launching parameter <#Maximum-limit-of-generic-kernel-launching-parameter>`__

 -  `Why OpenMP is undefined when compiling with fopenmp